-Within the E-L Corporate segment, the Company has a securities lending agreement with its custodian, RBC Investor Services Trust (RBC IS), whereby RBC IS lends securities to borrowers for a fee, which is shared with the Company.
-RBC IS receives fixed income and equities as collateral from borrowers, of at least 105% of the value of the securities loaned.
+E-L Corporate has a securities lending agreement with its custodian, RBC Investor Services Trust ("RBC IS"), whereby RBC IS lends securities to borrowers for a fee, which is shared with the Company.
+RBC IS receives fixed income and equities as collateral from borrowers.
 In the event that the loaned securities are not returned to the Company by the borrower, RBC IS is responsible to restore the securities or pay to the Company the market value of the loaned securities.
 If the collateral is not adequate to pay the market value to the Company, RBC IS indemnifies the Company for the difference.
 The Company has recourse to the Royal Bank of Canada should RBC IS fail to discharge is obligations to the Company.
-At December 31, 2016 the Company had loaned securities with a fair value of \$772,540 (2015 - \$556,434) and received approximately \$812,104 (2015 - \$584,257) in collateral.
+During March 2017, Empire Life entered into a securities lending agreement with its custodian.
+At December 31, 2017 the Company had loaned securities with a fair value of \$2,781,692 (2016 - \$1,007,250) and received approximately \$2,868,850 (2016 - \$1,058,642) in collateral.